dz0ny/vaultier/docs/contribute.rst

 *****************
-How to contribute
+How To Contribute
 *****************

 =========================
-Install devel environment
+Install Devel Environment
 =========================

 -----